 - Go!: Every good game has rules and this one’s no different.
 As your child retells the story, she must start her first sentence with the word “First”, then write the remainder of the sentence on index card #1.
 The next sentence should start on the second card, using the word “Next” as the intro.
 And the third card should start with the word “Last” and go from there.

 - Talk About It: Once all three cards are completed, and your child shouts, “Done!”, gather up the cards and re-read them together, in order.
 See if the story makes sense and if it has a beginning, middle, and end.

 - String It Up: If she nailed it, punch some holes in the cards and let her illustrate the story.
 She can draw a picture on the opposite side of each card to go along with its text.
 Once she’s satisfied with her creation, string it around her like a necklace for retelling to others.
 If the story needs additions or adjustments, work with your child to figure out what she should add, delete, or change.
 Ask questions like, "Did that happen first or last?", or “What happened in between those two things?”

 Not only does this activity give you a great excuse to talk about books, but it encourages kids to listen up for what’s most important in a story, then hold it in their memory for later.
 Plus, these necklaces look really cute, either as dress up jewelry, or hooked onto a story wall.
-Sit down for a screening of Speakaboo's Aladdin to help your child learn about story ordering and comprehension.
+Check out a story to practice comprehension.